 At the end of St Thomas Street TR at the roundabout onto Castle Road (no sign) keeping the car park on your right.
 Continue SO Castle Road with St Peter's RC Church on your right towards the Castle (ruin).

 House numbers 114-124 is the site of the former North Yorkshire Police Road Traffic Department.

-Just after St Mary's Parish Church on your right, cross the minor road and enter the small cemetery to the grave of the famous 19th Century novelist and poet, Anne Bronte.
+Just after St Mary's Parish Church on your right, cross the minor road ahead (Paradise) and enter the small cemetery to the grave of the famous 19th Century novelist and poet, Anne Bronte.

 You are also now very close to Scarborough Castle.
 If you can spare the time, the Castle is well worth a visit.
 It offers spectacular views across the North Sea.
-Continue uphill on Castle Road (English Heritage site - membership or entry fees apply).
+Continue uphill on Castle Road (English Heritage site - members free or non-member entry fees apply).
+HINT: Royal Connections - There are several Royal Connections at Scarborough Castle.
+Research required.

-Exit by the same gate and cross Castle Road onto Mulgrave Place.
+From the cemetery, exit by the same gate and cross Castle Road onto Mulgrave Place.